The summit catapults the world forward into the crucial year of curbing heat | ExBulletin

 Also important was South Korea’s promise to stop financing power plants in other countries, Hare said.
 Activists hope China and Japan will follow suit, but they have not yet done so.

-Alice Hill, a senior energy and environment contributor to the Council on Foreign Relations, said the week-long summit “did not just lead to a kind of big step towards what we need in combating climate change.”
+Alice Hill, a senior energy and environment contributor to the Council on Foreign Relations, said this week’s summit “did not just lead to a kind of big step towards what we need to fight climate change.

 While UN Guterres noted the strengthened commitments, he said, There is still a long way to go.